timbiles/Css-presentation/README.md

     Don't forget to import styles in the top of that javascript file.

 #### Advantages
-    - interaction with Js file
+    - Interaction with Js file
     - Reusability, can change depending on props.
     - Removes the overuse of classNames, removing name conflicts.
     - Removing Style sheet saves on performance (if kept in one file)